Skip to content

 Limited Risk (Article 50)

-AI systems that interact directly with people or generate certain types of content carry transparency obligations, but not the full high-risk compliance regime.
-The specific obligations under Article 50 are:
+AI systems that interact directly with people or generate certain types of content carry transparency obligations, but not the full high-risk compliance regime:

 • Chatbots and conversational AI: Deployers must ensure that users are informed they are interacting with an AI system, unless this is obvious from the context.

-• Emotion recognition systems and biometric categorisation systems: Providers and deployers must inform natural persons who are exposed to the system.
+• Emotion recognition and biometric categorization systems: Providers and deployers must inform natural persons who are exposed to the system.

 • AI-generated text on matters of public interest: Must be disclosed as AI-generated, unless the text has undergone substantial human review or editorial control.